City to hold vigil honoring those killed in Walmart shooting - NewsBreak

 City to hold vigil honoring those killed in Walmart shooting

-CHESAPEAKE, Va. — (AP) — The city of Chesapeake, Virginia, has scheduled a candlelight vigil for Monday evening that will honor and remember the victims of last week’s mass shooting at a Walmart store.
+The city of Chesapeake , Virginia, has scheduled a candlelight vigil for Monday evening that will honor and remember the victims of last week's mass shooting at a Walmart store.

 Six employees were killed and six people were wounded by a store supervisor late Tuesday night in the city of about 250,000 people near Virginia's Atlantic coastline, police said.